Code-Institute-Submissions/wasim-eb-battleships_AprResub/README.md

 ### Future features
 - Have ships larger than 1x1
 - Add a restart message where the player can decide to play again
-- Make the computer smarter.
-The computer shouldn’t make the same guess more than once.
-- The player should not be able to enter the same guess twice
-- You should not be able to make guesses outside the size of the board.

 ## Data model